 But the easier method (and more disk-space efficient method --- and a better method to facilitate easier updates or fixes or local-tailoring) is to make a link in each such user directory to a 'central' copy of the scripts.
 For example, after putting the 'feNautilusScripts' files in '/apps/feNautilusScripts' :

-First, let us imagine being in a scenario like one of the two scenarios mentioned above --- (1) a central 'apps' server, or (2) a classroom-computer type of setting.
+Let's go through the 'feNautilusScripts' install step by step.
+Let us imagine being in a scenario like one of the two scenarios mentioned above --- (1) a central 'apps' server, or (2) a classroom-computer type of setting.

 Next, let us say we are system or app administrator with permissions as described above.

 Now let us say we have downloaded the 'feNautilusScripts' install file (a self-extracting script), and working under the userid 'appadm', say, we have installed 'feNautilusScripts', which is essentially just a click on the install file.

 Now we have the 'feNautilusScripts' files installed under

 Here are the remaining steps, to make the 'feNautilusScripts' available to multiple users.